 The Society put in place a COVID-19 plan to protect employees and volunteers, which the CEO updates as public health guidelines change.
-During 2020, the Society closed its office for several months as staff worked from home and, when open, fewer individuals have been in place.
-Because of the pandemic, the Society cancelled fundraising and educational events and it expects an ongoing decrease in donations and sponsorships.
-Funding is down significantly, both from corporate and individual sources.
-While the Society has mitigated expenses to adapt, there is uncertainty around its ability to fundraise at previous levels in the future.
+During 2021, the Society closed its office for several days at a time as staff worked from home and, when open, fewer individuals have been in place.
+Because of the pandemic, the Society cancelled fundraising and educational events and it expects fluctuations in donations and sponsorships.
+The Society has mitigated expenses and adjusted projects to adapt.